-Z 05.01 and Z 05.02 - Major Counterparties (MCP)
+Major Counterparties (LIAB 5 & 6)

 General remarks

 These templates collect information on liabilities towards major counterparties (Z 05.01) and off-balance sheet items received from major counterparties (Z 05.02).
 Reported amounts shall be aggregated where they belong to the same counterparty and the same type of liabilities or off-balance sheet items.